Parameswara of Malacca: Religious belief

 There are significant discrepancies in Malay, Chinese and Portuguese sources on the early history of Malacca, which created considerable disagreements about the early rulers of the kingdom.
-While there is consensus that Parameswara was a Hindu as indicated by his Hindu name, scholars have different opinions on whether he converted to Islam.
-No historical sources explicitly state that Parameswara had converted, however, the Persian moniker Iskandar Shah used in the Malay Annals, as well as the confusion as to whether Parameswara and Iskandar Shah in different sources refer to the same person, led to the conjecture that Parameswara had converted to Islam and took a new name.
-For example, R. O. Winstedt argues that the Ming dynasty sources that gave two different names, Parameswara and Megat Iskandar Shah, had mistaken them as two different persons when Parameswara had merely adopted a new name after converting to Islam in 1414.
-George Coedes similarly states that Paramesvara converted to Islam after marrying a daughter of the king of Pasai at the age of 72, and took the name Megat Iskandar Shah.
+While there is consensus that Parameswara was a Hindu as indicated by his Hindu name, scholars have different opinions on when he converted to Islam.
+R. O. Winstedt said that the Ming dynasty sources gave two different names, Parameswara and Megat Iskandar Shah, and that the Ming record had mistaken them as two different persons when Parameswara had merely adopted a new name after converting to Islam in 1414.
+George Coedes similarly states that Paramesvara converted to Islam after marrying a daughter of the king of Pasai at the old age of 72, and took the name Megat Iskandar Shah.
 Others suggest he converted in the year 1409 when he was sixty-five.

-However, the 16th-century Portuguese writer Tomé Pires mentioned that Parameswara was succeeded by his son, named Chaquem Daraxa or Iskandar Shah, and that only the latter converted to Islam at the age of 72.
 The Chinese History of Ming considers Megat Iskandar Shah to be the son of Parameswara, and Wang Gungwu argues that the Chinese court was unlikely to have confused Parameswara with his son when both had visited the Ming court within a few years of each other.
-This son is referred to in the Malay Annals as Raja Besar Muda, or Raja Kechil Besar / Sultan Megat in Raffles MS. According to the Malay Annals, the third king Muhammad Shah was the first Muslim ruler of Melaka, having converted after a dream.
-Chinese sources gave third king's name as Sri Maharaja, possibly before his conversion.
-Some scholars believe both Parameswara and his son were given the same title, the elder called Sri Iskandar Shah and the son Megat Iskandar Shah.
-Based on Malay, Portuguese, and Chinese writings, Christopher Wake concludes that Parameswara never adopted Islam but was posthumously given the title Iskandar Shah.
-While there are differing views on when the Islamisation of Melaka actually took place, it is generally agreed that Islam was firmly established in the court by the reign of Muzaffar Shah.
+While there are differing views on when the Islamisation of Melaka actually took place, it is generally agreed that Islam was firmly established among the general populace by the reign of Muzaffar Shah.